FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: Related Work

 \textbf{Quantization Search}: Prior work has explored mixed-precision integer quantization searches, as shown in Figure~\ref{fig:funnel}(b).
 For instance, HAQ~\cite{wang2018haq} and ReLeQ~\cite{elthakeb2020ReLeQ} both perform PTQ quantization searches that utilize RL to allocate bitwidths based on the model accuracy and cost estimates.
 In addition, the HAWQ series of works further develops these PTQ searches, using the Hessian spectrum to determine layer sensitivities and constrained ILP formulations to find optimal bitwidth configurations~\cite{dong2019hessian, dong2020hawqv2, yao2021hawqv3}.
 However, being PTQ-based, these methods cannot take advantage of the higher accuracy and more accurate feedback provided by quantization-aware training (QAT) during the search.

-Other efforts combine QAT with neural architecture search (NAS), using super-networks and differentiable NAS~\cite{wu2018DNAS, zhao2021quantbert, hoaping2021batchquant, elthakeb2020ReLeQ}.
-For instance, EDMIPS creates branches for each bitwidth, forms a linear combination of them, and then alternates training the layer weights and the branch weights~\cite{cai2020EDMIPS}.
+Other efforts perform quantization search during training, often using neural architecture search (NAS) with super-networks or differentiable NAS~\cite{wu2018DNAS, zhao2021quantbert, hoaping2021batchquant, elthakeb2020ReLeQ, ma2022ompq}.
+For instance, MPQ uses an adaptive one-shot method that trains models using multiple bitwidths and automatically freezes the bitwidths of specific layers during training to improve the model convergence across bitwidths~\cite{tang2024retrainingfree}.
+In addition, EDMIPS creates branches for each bitwidth, forms a linear combination of them, and then alternates training the layer weights and the branch weights~\cite{cai2020EDMIPS}.
 These differentiable searches often have simpler formulations since the layer and branch weights are unified and trained together with gradient descent.
-However, because they duplicate the weights and activations multiple times, they incur higher memory and computational costs compared to RL-based methods.
+However, because they replicate the weights and activations, they incur higher memory and computational costs compared to RL-based methods.
 In addition, both PTQ and QAT prior works require additional retraining steps on the model after the search, while FLIQS directly serves the final model without fine-tuning.

-\textbf{Quantization Neural Architecture Search (QNAS)}: In addition, prior work has explored joint search spaces with quantization formats and neural architecture~\cite{fu2020autonba,gong2019mixedprecision,wang2020apq}.
+\textbf{Quantization Neural Architecture Search (QNAS)}: In addition, prior work has explored joint search spaces with quantization formats and neural architecture~\cite{fu2020autonba,gong2019mixedprecision,wang2020apq, koryakovskiy2023oneshot, dong2023emq}.
 For example, APQ uses knowledge distillation from a full-precision accuracy predictor to optimize neural architecture, quantization formats, and pruning policies~\cite{wang2020apq}.
 FLIQS expands on this line of work by jointly searching quantization formats and neural architecture and highlights trends for allocating compute across this joint search space for high accuracy and performance.